The Out Of Office guide to Greece's most romantic island

 Since this dramatic geological event, life on Santorini has been relatively peaceful – interspersed with a handful of smaller eruptions.
 It is now one of the most exclusive holiday destinations in the world, and a perennial favourite for honeymoons.
 It’s booming tourism trade has allowed it to weather Greece’s economic downturn.

-Some of the best hotels in Europe can be found on Santorini.
+Some of the best hotels in Europe can be found on the island and it’s also the perfect destination if you’re looking for a gay honeymoon in Santorini.
 The minimalist Cycladic style of whitewashed walls and lightly accented colours started there.
 This unique style represents a high point in aesthetics.
 It’s the essence of unpretentious luxury.

 Things To Do In Santorini